 Roasted Tomatilla Salsa – If you’re looking for a way to use up some of your garden veggies, this is the best option!
 Everything gets roasted in the oven and then blended together for a super flavorful salsa verde.

-Cream Cheese Salsa Dip – if you’ve never tried adding cream cheese to salsa, you should stop what you’re doing now and make it happen.
+Cream Cheese Salsa Dip – If you’ve never tried adding cream cheese to salsa, you should stop what you’re doing now and make it happen.

 Slow Cooker Chicken Tacos – one of our favorite recipes around here!